nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Lion and the Lamb
+  - title: Praise is rising
-    video: rT-HulZ6TQA
+    video: VMBDWG9tseU
-  - video: '-HLVnPjbSaI'
+  - video: 3zARVp3420I
-    title: Everyone needs compassion
+    title: Holy Spirit You are welcome here
-  - video: r5L6QlAH3L4
+  - video: qT6czqPgJ5s
-    title: What a beautiful Name it is
+    title: Your grace is enough
-  - video: kPv4vnW6X-Q
+  - video: 61CJdXmxxLU
-    title: In Christ alone
+    title: There is a Redeemer
 sermon:
-  video: ukiS_U1rdKU
+  video: 1qG0zxsKkTs
-  title: Crossroad Online - Offence
+  title: Crossroad Online - Pentecost Sunday
   intro: >-
-    This week Jon is talking about sharing our faith with others to spread the good news of Jesus and asks us the question "How infectious are you?"
+    This week we are celebrating Pentecost Sunday, when the Holy Spirit was given to the early church.
+Jon and Louise will be talking about the events of that day and also sharing some of their experiences of the Holy Spirit.
 ---